You are here

-Isaac Granger Jefferson (1775-c.
-1850) was an enslaved tinsmith and blacksmith at Monticello.
-His brief memoir, written down by an interviewer in 1847, provides important, fascinating information about Monticello and its people.1 Isaac was the third son of two very important members of the enslaved labor force at Monticello.
+Isaac Granger Jefferson (1775-1846) was an enslaved tinsmith and blacksmith at Monticello.1 His brief memoir, written down by an interviewer in the 1840s, provides important, fascinating information about Monticello and its people.2 Isaac was the third son of two very important members of the enslaved labor force at Monticello.
 His father, Great George Granger, rose from foreman of labor to become, in 1797, overseer of Monticello — the only enslaved individual to reach that position — and received an annual wage of £20.
-Isaac's mother, Ursula Granger, was a particularly trusted enslaved domestic servant whom Thomas Jefferson had purchased in 1773.2 Ursula was a pastry cook and laundress; her duties included the preservation of meat and bottling of cider.
+Isaac's mother, Ursula Granger, was a particularly trusted enslaved domestic servant whom Thomas Jefferson had purchased in 1773.3 Ursula was a pastry cook and laundress; her duties included the preservation of meat and bottling of cider.

-In October 1797, Jefferson gave Isaac and Iris Granger, and their sons Squire and Joyce, to Maria and John Wayles Eppes as part of their marriage settlement.7 Thomas Mann Randolph was in need of a blacksmith at the time, so he hired Isaac from Eppes,8 though records are fragmentary and inconclusive on this point.
+In October 1797, Jefferson gave Isaac and Iris Granger, and their sons Squire and Joyce, to Maria and John Wayles Eppes as part of their marriage settlement.8 Thomas Mann Randolph was in need of a blacksmith at the time, so he hired Isaac from Eppes,9 though records are fragmentary and inconclusive on this point.
 Isaac and his family moved to Randolph's Edgehill plantation in 1798.
-A daughter, Maria, was apparently born soon after.9 As some of Granger's memories indicate his presence at Monticello in Jefferson's retirement years, he may have accompanied the Randolphs to reside there in 1809.
+A daughter, Maria, was apparently born soon after.10 As some of Granger's memories indicate his presence at Monticello in Jefferson's retirement years, he may have accompanied the Randolphs to reside there in 1809.

 The fates of Iris, Squire, and Joyce Granger are unknown.
-Isaac had a wife, apparently not Iris, in 1847.
+Isaac had a wife, apparently not Iris, at the time of his death.
 Campbell wrote that Isaac Jefferson died "a few years after these his recollections were taken down.
-He bore a good character."14
+He bore a good character."15

 - Jefferson, Isaac.
 Memoirs of a Monticello Slave.
 Edited by Rayford W. Logan.
 Charlottesville: University Press of Virginia, 1951.